-Fly ash generated by Unit 1 and Unit 3 is pneumatically transported to storage silos and is subsequently relocated offsite (for beneficial reuse or disposal) or is conveyed via a closed system into a closed truck which transports the material into the Fly Ash Basin for disposal.
-As market demand dictates, the CCR within the Fly Ash Basin is excavated, removed, and sold.
+Fly ash generated by Unit 1 and Unit 3 is pneumatically transported to storage silos and is subsequently relocated offsite (for beneficial reuse or disposal).
+As market demand dictates, the CCR within the Fly Ash Basin is excavated, removed, and sold to external vendors.
 Bottom ash from Unit 1 is collected within a hopper at the boiler unit and transported hydraulically (sluiced) into the Bottom Ash Basin for storage/disposal.
-Bottom ash from Unit 3 is removed at the base of the boiler unit, stockpiled, and loaded onto trucks for disposal within the Bottom Ash Basin.
+Bottom ash from Unit 3 is removed at the base of the boiler unit is transported off-site for beneficial reuse or disposal.
 The Fly Ash Basin and Bottom Ash Basin are regulated by a LDEQ Solid Waste Permit as industrial surface impoundments.